Table of Contents

 Persons on Invalidity Pension are only allowed to participate on Training Courses with the permission and approval of the Department of Social Protection.
 This ‘exemption’ must be received before you can start the training course.
 Participants will not receive the standard training bonus of €20 per week.

 Entitlement to retain part or all of your secondary benefits may be affected by the amount and source of the additional income.
 Please contact the INOU for more information on (01) 856 0088.

 If your spouse, civil partner or cohabitant works, is engaged in self-employment or has an income from a course of training or education, their income could affect the Qualified Adult payment you receive for them on your Invalidity Pension payment.
 Please contact the INOU for more information.

-The Department of Employment Affairs and Social Protection may have the discretion to allow a person to access certain SWA payments, if a case can be made to show that an unforeseen and exceptional need exists.
+The Department of Social Protection may have the discretion to allow a person to access certain SWA payments, if a case can be made to show that an unforeseen and exceptional need exists.
 This includes the Exceptional Needs Payments and Urgent Needs Payments.
 Persons on Invalidity Pension can apply for the Back to School Clothing and Footwear Allowance.

 You can speak, in complete confidence, to an Information Officer in the Information and Advocacy section directly at 01 - 856 0088 , Monday - Thursday 9.30 am to 5.00 pm and Friday 9.30am to 4.00pm.